yawaramin/bookmarklets/README.md

 Then it copies the fixed text to the clipboard and asks you to paste it into the commit message textbox.
 Unfortunately this extra step seems unavoidable because of the way the BitBucket textbox is designed.
 But it works fairly well.
+To use it, you click on the bookmarklet instead of clicking on the PR's 'Merge' button.
+Then you do a paste operation, and click the dialog box's 'Merge' button.

 ## Paste enable